Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Experiments

 To further validate the effectiveness of the proposed method, we tested the trained models on the test set and compared them with baseline methods.
-During testing, the maximum episode length was set to 5000, and other settings remained the same as those during training.
 The comparative experimental results are shown in Table II.
 From the table, it can be observed that except for the Ans-Merge and Utility methods, all other methods achieve an exploration rate of over 95$\%$ in scenes of various area scales, indicating successful completion of full environment exploration.
 The Ans-Merge method, using the original grid map as input under the scenes and reward settings of this study, exhibited instability during training, resulting in poor model performance.
 The Utility method only considers information gain and ignores distance information, leading to significant path redundancy and difficulty achieving high exploration rates in large-scale scenes.
 However, in terms of time efficiency, the proposed AIM-Mapping outperforms various baseline methods by achieving relatively optimal efficiency at the same exploration rate.
 In moderate-sized and large-scale scenes, AIM-Mapping reduces the number of time steps required for mapping compared to the best-performing baseline method NCM by approximately 10$\%$.
 The performance improvement is due to the proposed AIM-Mapping, which not only extracts distance information and structural information from the environment to establish a topological representation but also considers the information value acquired during the map exploration process using mutual information.
 This results in more effective long-term goal planning, thereby improving the time efficiency of task completion.